andri3366/Excel_Projects/Dashboard/README.md

 # Excel Employee Dashboard
 ## Overview
 This employee analysis dashboard was created to help a company investigate various aspects of the variety of employees within the company.
-This data was acquired through Kaggle: https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset, which provides an analysis of data using Excel functions and formulas.
+This data was acquired through [Kaggle](https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset), which provides an analysis of data using Excel functions and formulas.
 The data contains detailed information on education, city, joining year, etc. are presented here.

 ### Dashboard File
 My final dashboard is located in...